toppeMRI/toppemri.github.io/index.md

 ### MATLAB code

-TOPPE MATLAB code is open source and can be viewed here: [https://github.com/toppeMRI/matlab/](https://github.com/toppeMRI/matlab/).
-TOPPE MATLAB code is open source and can be viewed here: <https://github.com/toppeMRI/matlab/>
+TOPPE MATLAB code is open source and can be viewed here: <https://github.com/toppeMRI/matlab/>.
 Alternatively, from a console you can copy the entire MATLAB repository to a local folder as follows:

 ```